spacebeam/research/web/spacebeam.org/content/updates/torchcraft.md

 Welcome to the tutorial for StarCraft: Brood War Python bots using TorchCraft; we will learn to:

 1. Setup the environment
-2. Gathering resources
+2. Gather resources
-3. Training units
+3. Train your units
-4. Building buildings
+4. Build your buildings
-5. Scouting the enemy
+5. Scout the enemy(s)
 6. Expand on the map
-7. Attack and defense
+7. Attack and defend

 Finally we can test and deploy by: